ufvceiec/EEGRAPH/CONTRIBUTING.md

 Documentation related issues should be tagged with the `documentation` issue [label](https://github.com/ufvceiec/EEGRAPH/labels).

 ## :hammer_and_wrench: Submitting a pull request
 **All New implementations** are welcome!
 New solutions for any problem.
 New frequency and time-frequency domain connectivity measures to modelate EEGs as graphs.
 Extensions of EEGraph current functionalities.
-Working on suggested features listed [here](https://github.com/ufvceiec/EEGRAPH/labels/enhancement%20%3Abulb%3A)...
+Working on suggested features listed [here](https://github.com/ufvceiec/EEGRAPH/labels/enhancement%20%3Abulb%3A).
+Fixing reported bugs listed [here](https://github.com/ufvceiec/EEGRAPH/labels/bug%20%3Abeetle%3A).

 Please check wheter the solution is already implemented or not before sumbitting your pull request.
 If the change you want to introduce will require a significant amount of work to write, it is recommended to open an [issue](https://github.com/ufvceiec/EEGRAPH/issues) stating what you want to do.
 In this way you can have a conversation with other contributors that might help you have a better idea.